 On Saturday June 15th, 1985, I made my way to JFK International Airport to catch my Pan Am Flight to Fiumicino Airport in Rome.
 I was quite excited and lucky to sit next to a nice couple who were also going to Rome for the first time.
 We chit-chatted on the plane and made plans to all have dinner together on our first night in Rome.

 After getting our bags and going through the Passport Control area, we went outside to get transportation into the center of Rome.
-We were leaving the airport (early in the morning) when a gypsy cab driver approached us and asked if we needed a taxi into Rome.
+We were leaving the airport (early in the morning) when a Gypsy Cab Driver approached us and asked if we needed a taxi into Rome.
 We did, so we hopped in and he drove us into Rome.
-We realized later that he over-charged us and ripped us off a bit, but since we split the fare, it wasn’t so bad.
+We realized later that he had over-charged us and ripped us off a bit, but since we split the fare and it wasn’t that much to begin with, that it wasn’t so bad.
 I had the cabby drop me off at the train station where I checked my luggage, so I could go out and look for a hotel room.
 Things were much different for traveling back then (No Internet).
-I had my list of pensione’s I made from looking through my guide book.
+I had my list of pensiones I made from looking through my guide book.
 I checked my bags and went out in search of a room, which I found near the Stazione for just about $15 (28,000 Lire) a night.

 After six great days in Tuscany, I boarded another train, this time on my way to Barcelona to meet up with my friends Efram and Cristina.
 I had a most wonderful time in Barcelona, eating Tapas, drinking Spanish Wine, seeing the Sagrada Familia, and swimming in Mediterranean on the Costa Brava before eating the tastiest grilled Shrimp ever, as I sipped Sangria, as the romantic music of Julio Inglesias played on the stereo.
 I sat in bliss on the terrace behind the little beachside restaurant in Blanes, Spain, and it was all so marvelous.